tarilabs/iDAAS-EventBuilder/README.md

 ## Automated Builds
 Automated Builds are going to be done in Azure Pipelines

+## Automated Releases
+Automated Releases are setup and configured.
+These automated releses will push new releases out to a Maven Repository.

 # Ongoing Enhancements
 We maintain all enhancements within the Git Hub portal under the